 All new students will receive a copy of the housing contract electronically when they fill out the Residence Life Information Form.
 Returning students get this during the room selection process.
 All information about house opening, closing, and key pick-up is available on the Smith College Residence Life website.

 Closing and opening dates and times of houses are publicized on campus prior to vacations and are posted on the residence life website.
 These closing dates represent the end of each semester.
 Students are expected to make house departure and travel plans accordingly.
-All houses (including the Friedman apartments) are closed for winter break, except Cutter and Ziskind for international students; 54 Green Street, 150 Elm Street and Conway House for Ada Comstock Scholars, and graduate housing for graduate students.
+All houses (including the Friedman apartments) are closed for winter break, except Cutter, Ziskind, and Parsons for international students; 54 Green Street, 150 Elm Street and Conway House for Ada Comstock Scholars, and graduate housing for graduate students.
+Students who are delayed in vacating their room by the assigned date will be charged a fee.

 Students who will not be in residence for the spring semester, including seniors graduating in January, must remove personal belongings from their room and house by 10am the day after the last day of classes in the fall.
 All January graduates needing commencement housing in May will be contacted by the Office of Residence Life and invited to complete a form to request housing.
 Belongings not removed on time will be packed and shipped at the student’s expense.
 Prompt departure from houses is required for all students.
 A student who rescinds a leave of absence or is readmitted for second semester cannot return to campus until the date determined by the residence life department.

 Information regarding the housing lottery is distributed to students in the spring.
 The Student Financial Services office requires that the tuition account be in good standing, which is defined as any one of the following: balance is paid in full; balance will be covered by loans or grants not yet received; payment arrangements have been approved by the college.